un-painted-org/nomadbuild/docs/REPRODUCIBILITY_NOTES.md

 * **Generic Merged Binary:** After build, upstream `merge_bin.sh` combines bootloader, app, partitions, www and OTA images into a single `merged-<tag>.bin`.
 * **Hashing:** We calculate SHA-256 of that merged binary.
 * **Two-Pass Comparison (`./repro.sh --tag <tag>`):** The script runs the entire sequence twice inside the same container and compares the hashes.

-## Why Not Compare With Factory Images?
-Official Bitaxe "factory" binaries embed device-specific offsets and sometimes extra partitions; upstream does not publish a generic merged image.
-Therefore byte-for-byte identity with factory releases is not expected.

 ## Findings